yiming-kang/rnaseq_pipe/README.md

 	mkdir -p {alignment/{novoalign},expression/{stringtie,stringtie_fpkm},job_scripts,log,reports,sequence}
 	```

-3. [Optional] IGV-snapshot-automator is included in `tools` to make IGV batch file for automated snapshot.
-Next up, generate and configure the IGV genome file of the species of interest.
+3. [Optional] Generate and configure the IGV genome file of the species of interest for automated IGV snapshot.

 	1. On your local computer, make a directory `$HOME/igv/<strain>`, and put in genome sequence (`.fasta`) and gene annotation (`.gtf/gff`).
 	2. Open IGV app, go to Genomes > Create .genome File, load the files as instructed, and save output at `$HOME/igv/genomes/`.